nobodyishappy/tp/docs/UserGuide.md

 **Q**: How do I transfer my data to another Computer?<br>
 **A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous TeamTracker home folder.

+**Q**: Why is there no way to delete only the deadline of a task?<br>
+**A**: Currently we do not have a command that supports such specific task.
+However, one alternative to achieve your desired result is to delete the task you want to remove the deadline, then add that task again with all the old fields except for deadline.
+The process is somewhat tedious, but it gives you what you desired.

+**Q**: Why do you allow duplicate person names?
+How am I going to differentiate them in the application?<br>
+**A**: We strongly believed that in real life context, people sharing the same name is not a rare occurrence.
+Therefore, we believe it is beneficial for you to be able to add multiple people with the same name.
+In case of differentiate between people with same name, you can use other information such as phone numbers or emails to point out people with the same name.

 --------------------------------------------------------------------------------------------------------------------